10 Downing Street: 1990–present

 The work done by Erith and Terry in the 1960s and 1980s represents the most extensive remodelling of Number 10 in recent times.
 Since 1990 when the Terry reconstruction was completed, repairing, redecorating, remodelling, and updating the house has been ongoing as needed.
 The IRA mortar attack in February 1991 led to extensive work being done to repair the damage (mostly to the garden and exterior walls) and to improve security.
 In the summer of 1993 windows were rebuilt and in 1995 computer cables installed.
 In 1997, the building was remodelled to provide extra space for the prime minister's greatly increased staff.

 To accommodate their large families, both Tony Blair and David Cameron chose to live in the private residence above Number 11 rather than the smaller one above Number 10.
 In 2010, the Camerons completely modernised the 50-year-old private kitchen in Number 11.
 In March 2020, Boris Johnson refurbished the residential apartment at Number 11.
 This became the subject of public controversy, and an Electoral Commission inquiry took place into the financing of the refurbishment.

 In May 2023, a car was driven into the Downing Street gates.
 Rishi Sunak was present inside the residences at the time.
 A man was arrested by police and the car crash was not terrorism-related.

 10 Downing Street today

-The current prime minister is Keir Starmer.
+The current prime minister is Andy Burnham.
 10 Downing Street houses the Cabinet Room, in which Cabinet meetings take place, chaired by the prime minister.
 It also houses the Prime Minister's Executive Office, which deals with government logistics and diplomacy.